 Term Life Insurance

 Term life insurance is a policy with an expiration date.
 This does not have a cash surrender value, and will not necessarily last for the whole life of the insured person (unless they die within the coverage period).
 Term insurance is useful for those who only need coverage for a certain period of time, for instance until retirement or until children can support themselves.
-Common lengths of term life insurance are 10 years, 20 years, 30 years, and coverage that lasts to a specific age such as 80 or 90.
+Common lengths of term life insurance are 10 years, 20 years, 30 years, and coverage that lasts to a specific age such as 95 years old.

-Term life insurance is by far the least expensive form of coverage in terms of annual premium.
-Unlike other permanent forms of insurance though term life insurance does not carry a cash value, and if the insured lives to their life expectancy it is unlikely a payout will ever be made.
+Term life insurance is by far the least expensive form of coverage in terms of annual premiums.
+Unlike other permanent forms of insurance, term life insurance does not carry a cash value, and if the insured lives to their life expectancy it is unlikely a payout will ever be made.
 Term life insurance premiums are typically level, but some policies may have rising rates.
-Term quotes are easy to compare and you may enter your zip code in our comparison tool to compare quotes for yourself.
+Term is the most common type of life insurance purchased today.

 Whole Life Insurance